 When asked to rank how important certain community features are, the majority stated that having parks and open spaces near their neighborhood is important to very important.
 Respondents were asked what recreational facilities they want in Town.
 Half stated active recreation was important to very important, and about a third stated it was somewhat or slightly important.
 Regarding passive recreation, 40% stated passive recreation was important to very important, and almost half stated it was somewhat or slightly important.
+For both passive and active recreation, about 10% stated they are not important.
 See Appendix B - Community Questionnaire.